Crown Prince Naruhito in Vietnam Alone

 This may well be so but if one knows the background one may ask if that is really the whole story: Independent journalists have found out that in the nineties, when the princess was still in good health, she and her husband were sometimes, much against their inclination, obliged to spend weeks and weeks mainly with walking their dogs and reading good books etc. as the only official duties that were assigned to them consisted of greeting the volunteers who were working in the imperial garden… The crown prince and his wife who have both studied at Oxford are not very popular with strict traditionalists in Japan as they have ideas of their own about the future of the Japanese monarchy.
 They are resolved to “open it up” and to bring the imperial family – that is traditionally “okami”, “high up”, removed from normal life – closer to the people.
 So, it may well be asked if the sole reason for the crown princess’s staying at home is her health or if there is still somebody behind the scenes trying to teach the former diplomat traditional female modesty?Filed under Japanese Royals

-Tagged Crown Prince Naruhito, Crown Princess Masako, Official Visit, Vietnam.
+Tagged Crown Prince Naruhito of Japan, Crown Princess Masako of Japan, Official Visit, Vietnam.